hski-github/spotfire-kanban/README.md

 - Render hierarchy with tree for headers using SVG like in prototype
 - Catch error if no column or card is defined by user
 - New test data with more data and multiple colors per column
-- Ellipsis or linebreak as an option to configure
+- Ellipsis or line break as an option to configure

 ## How to get started (with development server)
 All source code for the mod example can be found in the `src` folder.